adrien-fort/gic-cbs/README.md

 You will be prompted to create a movie, book tickets, check bookings, and view seat availability through a simple interactive menu.
 All actions and errors are logged for observability.

-## Pipeline
-The basic pipeline will run the tests, create a coverage artifact, run the sonarqube static scan (and use the artifact) and ultimately run Sphinx to create the versioned documentation with the doc artifact published.

 ## Running Tests
 This project uses `pytest` for testing.
 To run the tests, execute the following command in your Python virtual env: